The Top 9 Free Financial Tools Every Saver Needs in 2025

 Top Free Financial Tools: Budgeting Apps

 Budgeting is the key to getting your finances on track, and it doesn’t have to be a chore.
-We’ve rounded up the best free financial tools for budgeting that make tracking your income and expenses a breeze.
-Whether you’re a freelancer with an up-and-down income, a student stretching every dollar, or a couple planning together, these apps are designed for you.
-With user-friendly designs, these free financial tools help you learn about money and build budgeting habits that stick.
-Looking for simple apps to start?
-Explore our list of minimalist budgeting tools for beginners.
+We’ve rounded up the best free tools for budgeting that make tracking income and expenses easier.
+Whether you’re a freelancer with up-and-down income, a student stretching every dollar, or a couple planning together, these apps are designed for you.
+With user-friendly designs, the right app helps you build budgeting habits that stick.

 Mint

-What It Offers: Mint takes the hassle out of budgeting by automatically tracking your transactions, sorting your expenses, and letting you create budgets that fit your life.
-It’s loaded with awesome features like credit score tracking and investment insights, making it one of the best free financial tools out there.
-Think of it as your go-to money command center!
+What It Offers: Mint automatically tracks transactions, categorizes expenses, and lets you create budgets that fit your life.
+It also includes credit score monitoring and basic investment views—think of it as your money dashboard.

 • Platform: iOS, Android, Web

-• Best For: Newbies looking for an easy, all-in-one tool that’s super simple to use.
+• Best For: Newbies who want an easy, all-in-one jump-start.

 EveryDollar (Free Version)